|Happy, healthy Jett at 3 years old|

 You can muscle test your child to see if he can tolerate supplements that you are interested in before he even tries it.
 Muscle testing is available at some chiropractors, naturopaths, NAET practitioners and integrated medicine practitioners.
 Here's a youtube video that explains how to muscle test.
 This technique has worked well for Jett.

 If your child muscle tests negative for an item that you feel would benefit him, you can use NAET (Nambudripad's Allergy Elimination Technique) to "clear" the "allergen" so that your child can tolerate it.
 NAET has worked well for Jett.
 Kristen Morrison of Naturally Better Kids swears by this technique for her child with Down syndrome.

 Email me and I will send you a document that will help you keep track of dosage, side effects and other observations specific to your child.
 The more information you gather on your child, the better you can decide what is and isn't working.

 To compare what works for other kids who have similar strengths and symptoms as your child, you can set up a free, secure profile at Autism360.org.
-And no, your child doesn't have to have autism to benefit from this useful, interactive database.
+And no, your child doesn't have to have autism to benefit from this secure, useful, interactive database.

 How can I support my child's intake of nutrients?